enesdindas/enesdindas/README.md

 ---

+- ⚡
+- 😄 Pronouns: ns
-- 🔭 I’m currently working on [@remoteteam](https://github.com/remoteteamcom)
+- 🔭 I’m currently working on [@gusto](https://github.com/gusto)
+- 📫 How to reach me: enesdindas26@gmail.com
 - 👯 I’m looking to collaborate on rails and node projects
-- 📫 How to reach me: enesdindas26@gmail.com
-- 🌱 I’m currently learning [Rails](https://github.com/rails/rails)(mostly) and [GoLang](https://github.com/golang/go)
-- 😄 Pronouns: ns

 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->